bitwarden/server/README.md

 Code contributions are welcome!
 Visual Studio or VS Code is highly recommended if you are working on this project.
 Please commit any pull requests against the `master` branch.

 Security audits and feedback are welcome.
 Please open an issue or email us privately if the report is sensitive in nature.
 You can read our security policy in the [`SECURITY.md`](SECURITY.md) file.
+We also run a program on [HackerOne](https://hackerone.com/bitwarden).